Singular Vector Perturbation under Gaussian Noise: CONCLUSION

-\ssection{CONCLUSION} In this paper, we provided a condition under which the perturbation of the principal eigenvectors of a matrix under Gaussian noise has a near-Gaussian distribution.
-The condition is nonasymptotic and is useful in application.
-We provided an simple example of audio signal classification problem to illustrate how our theorem can be used to make sampling strategy and to form new classification technique.
+In this note, we provided a condition under which the perturbation of the principal singular vectors of a matrix under Gaussian noise has a near-Gaussian distribution.
+The condition is non asymptotic and is useful in application.
+We provided a simple example of audio signal classification problem to illustrate how our theorem can be used to make sampling strategy and to form new classification technique.
 More details about this new classification scheme is discussed in \cite{me}.